EarthBound Beginnings: Development

 Miyamoto was also hesitant to work with Itoi at a time when companies were pushing major celebrity product endorsements, as Itoi's involvement would be for such a game.
 When the two met next, Miyamoto brought the documentation from a text adventure game and told Itoi that he would have to write similar documentation himself.
 Miyamoto said that he knew from his own experience that the game would only be as good as the effort Itoi invested, and that he knew Itoi could not invest the appropriate time with his full-time job.
 Itoi restated his interest and reduced his workload, so Miyamoto assembled a development team.
-Upon assessing for compatibility, they began production in Ichikawa, Chiba.
+Upon assessing for compatibility, they began production in Ichikawa, Chiba, a month after the game was green-lit by Nintendo.
 Itoi had said earlier that he wanted his work environment to feel like an extracurricular club consisting of volunteers and working out of an apartment, which Miyamoto tried to accommodate.
-Itoi wrote the game's script and commuted from Tokyo, a process he found "exhausting".
-Even with asking Itoi to prioritize the development process, Miyamoto received criticism of acquiescing to celebrity and of hiring a copywriter not up for the task.
+Itoi wrote the game's script and commuted from Tokyo, a process he found "exhausting", but at the same time wanted "more and more".
+Even with asking Itoi to prioritize the development process, Miyamoto received criticism of acquiescing to a celebrity and of hiring a copywriter not up for the task.
 Miyamoto said that his decision to pursue the project was based on his confidence in Itoi.
-According to Itoi in a 1989 Famitsu interview, the word "mothership" was the influence for the game's title, although he states the title had other meanings too.
-Mother was released in Japan on July 27, 1989, for the Famicom (known as the Nintendo Entertainment System outside Japan).

-Localization and release

-The game was scheduled for a U.S. release as Earth Bound in late 1991, but the project was cancelled.
-According to Phil Sandhop, the director of Mother localization, in an interview with LostLevels.org, "the Mother project and localizing it really opened up a few eyes at Nintendo.
-They began working closer with Nintendo of America and the other subsidiaries to produce artwork for games that would be appropriately received anywhere in the world and not need localization".
-In later years, a completely localized ROM file was found, and was distributed online under the fan-coined title EarthBound Zero.

-In June 2015, Mother was officially released via the Wii U's Virtual Console service, and released worldwide for the first time under the official title EarthBound Beginnings.
-In addition, the protagonist from the third entry, Lucas from Mother 3, was released as downloadable content for Super Smash Bros. for Nintendo 3DS and Wii U.
+The game's development team was skeptical of Itoi, as they assumed he would have little participation and that the game would be a vanity project similar to other celebrity-endorsed games; Itoi surprised them by deeply involving himself with the game and forged an intimate relationship with them.